mwesson15/xray_scattering/README.md

 source deactivate meep
 ```

-In order to clone this repo, use the command:
+In order to get the code, either clone this repo with:
 ```
 git clone [repo-url]
 ```
+Or download each file manually from this page.

 If you encounter any issues, the [MEEP installation instructions](https://meep.readthedocs.io/en/latest/) may be helpful.